UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 and [this series of
 posts](https://mycarta.wordpress.com/2012/05/12/the-rainbow-is-dead-long-live-the-rainbow-part-1/).
-A better alternative when you really need small differences in your data to stand out is to use the [turbo rainbow color scheme](https://ai.googleblog.com/2019/08/turbo-improved-rainbow-colormap-for.html).
+A better alternative when you really need small differences in your data to stand out is to use the [turbo rainbow colour scheme](https://ai.googleblog.com/2019/08/turbo-improved-rainbow-colormap-for.html).

 ---